Roundabout (1957 film): Production

 The show is based on a 1952 one-act play by Michael Clayton-Hutton.

 A Melbourne production was aired live on 4 January 1957 over 30 minutes.
 Production was by Bill Eldridge.
-Filming took place at ABC's studios at Rippon Lea.
+Filming took place at ABC's studios at Ripponlea.
 Star Patrick Horgan was appearing on stage at the time and had to get in a taxi to the theatre after filming.
 Beverly Dunn went on to appear in a number of live TV productions.

 Sydney production

 A Sydney production was directed by Raymond Menmuir and aired February 19, 1957.